nemiro54/nemiro54/README.md

 ### My pet-projects:

-*   [TelegramBot](https://github.com/nemiro54/telegram-bot) - Practiced and mastered the following skills: Spring Framework, REST API, Maven, JUnit, Mockito, Docker, MySQL, Flyway etc.
+*   [TelegramBot](https://github.com/nemiro54/telegram-bot) - Practiced and mastered the following skills: Spring Framework, REST API, Maven, JUnit, Mockito, Docker, MySQL, Flyway, etc.

 <!--
 *   [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.